sunghea/Big-Data/README.md

 - What are the names of each sport that has been added?
 - Which sports have been played since the first summer Olympics?
 - Who are the top five athletes that won the most gold, silver, and bronze medals?

+## basic pyspark with colab.ipynb
+Follow the comments in the provided notebook to clean and display demographic data by using Spark DataFrames